 Pugliese Restricted Stock Agreements.
 On May 1, 2012 and April 1, 2014, we entered into restricted stock agreements with Ms. Pugliese.
-The agreements have substantially similar terms and each grant Ms. Pugliese 123,354 restricted shares of Class B common stock, where 123,354 shares are scheduled to vest on February 2, 2017 and February 1, 2019, respectively.
-In the event that Ms. Pugliese's employment is terminated for any reason, she will forfeit all unvested stock, which will revert back to us.
+The agreements have substantially similar terms, and under each, Ms. Pugliese was granted 123,354 restricted shares of Class B common stock, 123,354 of which vested on February 2, 2017 and 123,354 of which are scheduled to vest on February 1, 2019.
+In the event that Ms. Pugliese's employment is terminated for any reason other than due to her death or disability (as defined in the restricted stock agreement), she will forfeit all unvested stock, which will revert back to us.
 Ms. Pugliese has the right to vote the shares and to receive dividends, if any.
+In the event of Ms. Pugliese's death or disability, all unvested stock shall become fully vested as of the date of such event.
 In accordance with the agreement, Ms. Pugliese filed an election under Section 83(b) of the Code to be taxed on the fair market value of the shares at the date of the grant.
 The Company agreed to pay Ms. Pugliese additional compensation to cover her federal and state income tax liability resulting from her Section 83(b) election.

 2015 Restricted Stock Grants.
 On February 2, 2015, we entered into restricted stock agreements with Ms. Pugliese and Mr. Dittrich, which have substantially similar terms.
-Under the agreements, we granted Ms. Pugliese 93,450 restricted shares of Class B common stock, which are scheduled to vest on February 1, 2020, and we granted Mr. Dittrich 246,708 restricted shares of Class B common stock, 123,354 of which vest on February 1, 2017 and 123,354 of which vest on February 1, 2018.
-In the event that Ms. Pugliese's or Mr. Dittrich's employment is terminated for any reason, they will forfeit all unvested stock, which will revert back to us.
+Under the agreements, we granted Ms. Pugliese 93,450 restricted shares of Class B common stock, which are scheduled to vest on February 1, 2020, and we granted Mr. Dittrich 246,708 restricted shares of Class B common stock, 123,354 of which vested on February 1, 2017 and 123,354 of which are scheduled to vest on February 1, 2018.
+In the event that Ms. Pugliese's or Mr. Dittrich's employment is terminated for any reason other than due to death or disability (as defined in the restricted stock agreement), they will forfeit all unvested stock, which will revert back to us.
+In the event of Ms. Pugliese's or Mr. Dittrich's death or disability, all unvested stock shall become fully vested as of the date of such event.
 Upon a change in control, as defined in the restricted stock agreements, all unvested stock will vest in full.
 Ms. Pugliese and Mr. Dittrich have the right to vote their respective shares and to receive dividends, if any.
-In accordance with their agreements, Ms. Pugliese and Mr. Dittrich each filed an election under Section 83(b) of the Internal Revenue Code of 1986, as amended, to be taxed on the fair market value of the shares at the date of the grant.
+In accordance with their agreements, Ms. Pugliese and Mr. Dittrich each filed an election under Section 83(b) of the Code to be taxed on the fair market value of the shares at the date of the grant.
 The Company agreed to pay Ms. Pugliese and Mr. Dittrich additional compensation to cover 100% of Ms. Pugliese's and 50% of Mr. Dittrich's income taxes paid in connection with their Section 83(b) elections.